yuvashreeph/Machine-Learning/Assignment2/README.md

 # Loan Sanction Amount Prediction using Multiple Regression Models

-This repository contains the code and report for a machine learning project focused on predicting the sanctioned loan amount based on customer and property data.
+This repository contains the code, report, and supplementary materials for a machine learning project focused on predicting sanctioned loan amounts using customer and property data.
 The project compares the performance of eleven different regression algorithms to identify the most accurate model.

 ## 📝 Table of Contents